DaveBackus/Data_Bootcamp/website/content/bootcamp_outline.md

 # Data Bootcamp: Topic Outline

 Outline of topics for the NYU Stern course Data Bootcamp.
-We expect each topic to take roughly one week.
+We expect each topic to take roughly one week -- maybe a little more in some cases.

 ---